percevalve/botany18_pycon/README.md

 For the names of the Bots, they come from French comic [Le Génie des Alpages](https://fr.wikipedia.org/wiki/Le_Génie_des_alpages) or [in english](https://en.wikipedia.org/wiki/Le_Génie_des_alpages) :
 - [Athanase](https://fr.wikipedia.org/wiki/Personnages_du_Génie_des_alpages#Athanase_Percevalve): he is the shepherd, rather placid and always wear a beret.
 He has among others things an infinite collection of sweaters all more delirious than each other. (directly translated from Wikipedia in French).
 - [Romuald](https://fr.wikipedia.org/wiki/Personnages_du_Génie_des_alpages#Romuald): he is a black ram.
-He claims to be the leader of the flock, but this flock is not one to be lead. (very approximate summary from Wikipedia)
+He claims to be the leader of the flock, but this flock is not one to be lead.
+Romuald often fails at everything he undertakes, or even remains misunderstood (very approximate summary from Wikipedia)

-Both Athanase and Romuald are 'Goldfish' or stateless, meaning everythin is recalculated at each round.
+Both Athanase and Romuald are 'Goldfish' or stateless bots, meaning everything is recalculated at each round.

-To see Athanase or Romuald play, just follow the link or install [Botany](https://github.com/inglesp/botany).
+To see Athanase or Romuald play, just follow the links below or install [Botany](https://github.com/inglesp/botany).

-Athanase and Athanase 'No Traps' have better output is you play using local verion of Botany, just set DEBUG (output should not appear in tournament version):
+Athanase and Athanase 'No Traps' have better output if you play using local verion of Botany, just set DEBUG (output should not appear in tournament version):
 ```Bash
 DEBUG=1 botany play athanase.py athanase_no_traps.py
 ```